heraldgo/herald/README.md

-# herald
+# Herald

-Herald is a tool for dispatching server maintenance requests
+Herald is a tool for dispatching server maintenance tasks.